fullctl/ixctl/docs/quickstart.md

 Please refer to the pdbctl documentation on how to setup.

-Your `PDBCTL_HOST` setting should be specified to the host address of your pdbctl instance.
+Your `PDBCTL_URL` setting should be specified to the host address of your pdbctl instance.

 ## On env variables